This is Don's "Whom We Might Be" Story

 Click the matrix to expand it? |

-About 8 billion people are alive today; info is in note 1
+About 8 billion people are living on our planet today; see more info in note 1?

 The key factors that drive our future growth are Population, Prosperity & Climate change.
 We can also anticipate that there will be 9.8—10.4 billion people from the next 2-3 generations, with most of the coming increases around Africa & Asia where many difficulties will exist around water availability & other future complexities…

-Returning from my "looking outside," the conceptual human tree I am using shares that our human branch took root about 12- or 13-million years ago,
+tree that shares that our branch took root about 12- or 13-million years ago, where an African Great-ape

 became our “GGG-Grandmother”

-whom I shall name as "Ms. Pappoús," from the Greeks…
+whom I shall name as "Ms. Yiayiá," from the Greeks…

 As a brief aside, while this idea can only ever be "a theory" until science advances further, discovering more in the future,